onnx/onnx-mlir/docs/LoweringCode.md

 ### MemRef builder

-An equivalent builder exists for most MemRef operation.
+An equivalent builder exists for some MemRef operation.
 At a high level, the following operations are supported.

 ``` C++
 struct MemRefBuilder : DialectBuilder {